sean28/sean28.github.io/index.md

 ## 5. AI Tool
 ---

-<div style="text-align: justify"> This section offers a curated suite of AI-powered tools that go beyond simple conversation.
+<div style="text-align: justify"> This section offers a curated suite of AI-powered tools.
 These utilities are designed to support creativity, research, and productivity.
 Whether you’re exploring language models, processing information, or building AI-integrated workflows, this hub provides a hands-on gateway to next-generation AI applications. </div>
 <div style="text-align: justify"> <br> </div>